devvrat-hans/DrollCalculator/README.md

 # DrollCalc - Your Ultimate Calculator

-DrollCalc is a powerful, user-friendly web platform that aims offers over 100 specialized calculators across various categories, including Mathematics, Physics, Finance, and more.
+DrollCalc is a powerful, user-friendly web platform that aims to offer over 100 specialized calculators across various categories, including Mathematics, Physics, Finance, and more.
 Whether you're a student, professional, or just someone in need of quick calculations, DrollCalc has you covered with a wide range of tools to make your life easier.

 ## Features